 Asus RT-AX88U vs. Netgear RAX120: Which to get

-That said, get the Asus RT-AX88U if you want extra LAN ports and don't mind tweaking the settings, and you don't care about multi-gig wired speeds.
-It's also the only out of the two that features Merlin, making it great for geek and nerds.
+That said, get the Asus RT-AX88U if you want extra LAN ports and don't mind tweaking the settings, and don't care about multi-gig wired speeds.
+It's also one of the two that feature Merlin, making it great for geeks and nerds.

-On the other hand, Netgear RAX120 is a better fit for those wanting reliable performance out of the box, or the fastest Wi-Fi and NAS performance when hosting an external storage device.
-It's also my personal pick — the 5Gbps port is worth the extra dough.
+On the other hand, Netgear RAX120 is a better fit for those wanting reliable performance out of the box or the fastest Wi-Fi and NAS performance when hosting an external storage device.
+It's also my pick -- the 5Gbps port is worth the extra dough.